 The weather had me jonesin’ bad for stuffed cabbage rolls.
 A nice sunny day was a mean joke because the cold and snow returned, and I wanted something warm and comforting for dinner.
+Like this stuffed cabbage soup.
 No need to mess with making actual cabbage rolls, this soup combines all the same great flavors in a bowl without having to worry about stuffing boiled cabbage leaves.
-Anita proclaimed it ‘one of the best things we’ve ever made’ and I agree.
+My wife proclaimed it ‘one of the best things we’ve ever made’ and I agree.

 Don’t get me wrong, there’s nothing wrong with traditional stuffed cabbage rolls.
 I’ve made them in the slow cooker.
 I’ve even made them on my smoker.
 But this stuffed cabbage soup is fantastic.
 Don’t let the seemingly long list of ingredients deter you from making it, either.
 It’s actually very simple.

 I like to use my good ole trusty Dutch oven to make this soup and pretty much darned near anything like it on my stovetop.
 It’s nice and big and sturdy.
 That extra weight helps it maintain and distribute heat perfectly.
 As an added bonus, it’s actually pretty easy to clean up too!

 Also try my bacon-smothered cabbage.

 Stuffed Cabbage Soup